 2001 Internet Marketing for Less Than $500/Year: How to Attract Customers and Clients Online without Spending a Fortune

 (2nd edn.).
 Gulf Breeze: Maximum Press.

 Zwicky, Arnold M.

 ” In Papers of the Tenth Regional Meeting, Chicago Linguistics Society

 , ed. by Michael La Galy

 Izutsu, Mitsuko Narita & Katsunobu Izutsu

-This list is based on CrossRef data as of 14 september 2021.
+This list is based on CrossRef data as of 25 august 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.